tiagojsag/playbook/guidelines/hiring.md

 ### Review
 Candidates who pass the first filter can either be marked as “reviewed” or “put on hold”.
 The choice is basically about priority

-If the candidate looks promissing but there’s any more info needed (code samples, certifications, visa status, motivations, etc) then collaborators can send an email through the system requesting it (there are available templates on BambooHR for this) and change the status to “Requested more info.
+If the candidate looks promissing but there’s any more info needed (code samples, certifications, visa status, motivations, etc) then collaborators can send an email through the system requesting it (there are available templates on BambooHR for this) and change the status to “Requested more info".

-Once a satisfactory response has been received applicant can be moved to “reviewed” or “put on hold”.
+Once a satisfactory response has been received applicant can be discarded, moved to “reviewed”, or “put on hold”.

 ### Phone screen
 Collaborators should regularly check for “reviewed” candidates and schedule a first phone screen (emailing the candidate and changing status to “Scheduled Phone Screen”).
 This is a short introductory call where we try to solve doubts and get a better sense of the candidate and their fit.

 Ideally phone screen should be prerformed by at least two people, one of which should be in a functional role that is similar to the open position.
 There should be a brief preparation beforehand prioritizing the items to focus on.

-TBD Ideally at least a part of the phone screen should be counducted in English
+[TBD] Ideally at least a part of the phone screen should be counducted in English

 We have a template (WIP) with possible questions for these calls.
 In general they should be open and focus on the competencies, skills and cultural fit of the candidate, but remember this is not an interview, so should also be kept short.